deltachat/deltachat-pages/README.md

 - `/layout` - CSS and layout specific images and files here.
 - `/assets` - page specific images and files; in general, we use one subdirectory per page here

+If you **add a new language** do not forget to check the automatic language selection in `index.html` in the root directory.

 Useful links
 --------------------------------------------------------------------------------